KL13NT/pr-doc-watch-action/README.md

 A GitHub Action that scans pull request files for links in code comments.
 Helps members on the team to always keep documentation up to date.

+## Use case

+I tend to link documentation (either markdown files or confluence) in code comments in my code.
+This helps me reach documentation faster, but often gets missed when other people update files that link to documentation.

+This action hopefully eliminates this headache, since you now get a tiny report listing all links in the doc that you need to review as part of your change.

+> [!WARNING]
+> This action is for pull-requests only.
+Using it in other types of workflows
+> will fail.

+> [!NOTE]
+> I have the action configured to always exit with code 0, even in errors, to
+> prevent it from stopping your workflows.
+I also recommend passing `continue-on-error`.

 ## Usage

 In your pull request workflow file, add the following: